moira2k/TodoList/Documents/Festure Spec/'TodoList' Feature Spec.md

 ## Overview

 Today corporate employees deal with abundant tasks and usually these tasks are concurrent processing.
-People immersed in some task always forget what they should more appropriately be doing at this time.
+People immersed in some tasks always forget what they should more appropriately be doing at this time.
 For example, they should attend a meeting or prepare a talk.
-They should turn to complete Task A, which was assigned earlier and the pre-task was completed right now.
+They should turn to complete Task A, which was assigned earlier, and the pre-task was completed right now.

-In those scenarios, a 'To-do List' is really suitable for busy people.
+In those scenarios, a 'To-do List' is suitable for busy people.
 A to-do item will be created from the app's tab or based on a message of chat or meeting.
-People can view their to-do items through the teams app, and turn to the other arranged thing in time.
+People can view their to-do items through the teams app and turn to the other arranged thing in time.

 ## Architecture